 Apart from the amount of cover you have for vehicles, you are legally required to take out public liability insurance if you are running a business.
 This could include:

 - Public liability insurance – this is compulsory if you have a showroom, garage, etc. which is regularly visited by members of public (in case of an accident)

 - Employee liability insurance – this is mandatory if you employ someone else in the event they suffer a work-related injury/accident on your business premises

 - Product, sales & service indemnity in case of defective workmanship and/or faulty parts

-Motor trade insurance policies are unlike standard vehicle insurance policies as they are designed to provide cover for professionals who are in the business of buying, selling, repairing, or otherwise making money from vehicles.
-Motor trade insurance applies to both individual traders and large companies who specialise in this business.
+Motor trade policies are unlike standard vehicle insurance policies as they are designed to provide cover for professionals who are in the business of buying, selling, repairing, or otherwise making money from vehicles.
+Motor trade policies apply to both individual traders and large companies who specialise in this business.

 You can generally drive a car that’s on motor trade insurance, however there must be a clear relationship of that car to your business and business purpose.
-Not all cars will be covered by motor trade insurance, so it is important to find the right car insurance policy that fits your individual and professional needs.
+Not all cars will be covered by this type of insurance, so it is important to find the a cheap car insurance policy that fits your individual and professional needs.

-The minimum age to take out motor trade insurance is generally 25 years old.
-There are more specialised insurance companies that may offer motor trade insurance to individuals younger than 25 years old, however this is typically offered at a much higher rate.
-Generally, the younger the insured individual is, the more expensive the insurance premiums will be.
+The minimum age to take out a motor trade policy is generally 25 years old.
+There are more specialised insurance companies that may offer insurance to individuals younger than 25 years old, however this is typically offered at a much higher rate.
+For individuals you can find our here how to save money on car insurance.

-Motor trade insurance isn’t a way to get cheapest motor insurance for your and your family’s vehicles as a group policy.
+This type of car insurance isn’t a way to get cheapest insurance for your and your family’s vehicles as a group policy.
 In order to qualify for a policy, you have to be able to prove to the insurance company that you offer a vehicle-related service which is a money-making venture even if you work part-time fixing up cars or motorbikes.
 You will, therefore, need to supply evidence such as invoices, receipts and/or tax documents.